 Regardless of where you wish to stay, plug in your dates on the map below to see all the options available within the country to see what is available when visiting Saudi Arabia.
 You can move the map around to see different areas – for now I have set it on Riyadh.

 If you have the opportunity to visit Saudi Arabia I would highly recommend it as it is a unique country offering a glimpse into how tourism the tourism industry can just begin fresh.
+I would love to get back to some off the beaten areas including the eastern province.

 If You Enjoyed This Post, Sign Up To Receive Posts By Email or…